 Almut Möller is a senior policy analyst working on European Union affairs and foreign policy, as well as on Germany’s role in Europe.
 She is presently the head of the Berlin office for the European Council on Foreign Relations (ECFR), an independent pan-European think tank.

-Almut started her academic policy analysis career at the Centre for Applied Policy Research (CAP) at the University of Munich (1999-2008).
-From there she moved to London starting up her own online Foreign Policy Brief focussing on EU-Middle East relations (2008-2010).
-From London she went on to be appointed as Director of the Alfred Oppenheim Centre at the German Council on Foreign Relations (2010-2015) moving on in 2015 to co-head the office of the European Council on Foreign Relations in Berlin.
+Almut started her academic policy analysis career at the Centre for Applied Policy Research (CAP) at the LMU University of Munich (1999-2008).
+From there she moved to London, focusing on EU-Middle East relations, and starting up her own online foreign policy brief on Germany, the Berlin Brief (2008-2010).
+From London she went on to be appointed as Director of the Europe Programme at the German Council on Foreign Relations (DGAP, 2010-2015), moving on in 2015 to head the office of the European Council on Foreign Relations in Berlin.